max0x7ba/atomic_queue/README.md

 On Intel CPUs one could use [the 4 debug control registers][6] to monitor the spinlock memory region for write access and wait on it using `select` (and its friends) or `sigwait` (see [`perf_event_open`][7] and [`uapi/linux/hw_breakpoint.h`][8] for more details).
 A spinlock waiter could suspend itself with `select` or `sigwait` until the spinlock state has been updated.
 But there are only 4 of these registers, so that such a solution wouldn't scale.

+### Huge pages
+Using huge pages improves performance of memory intensive applications dramatically.
+The benchmark tries allocating 1GB or 2MB huge pages first, and falls back to allocating the default tiny pages (4kB on x86_64).
+The benchmark results are reproducible only when it succeeds allocating one 1GB huge page.

+Using smaller pages cripple CPU performance with TLB cache misses.

 ## Benchmarks
 [View throughput and latency benchmarks charts][1].